 Discover Oppenheimer’s pioneering art from October 6th, 2023 to February 25th, 2024.
 An entrance ticket from or for the Leopold Museum includes the special exhibitions.

-For much of the same time, the Leopold Museum shines a light on another artist deserving of greater appreciation, namely the multi-talented Gabriele Münter.
+As mentioned earlier, the Leopold Museum shines a light for much of the same time on another artist deserving of more appreciation, namely the multi-talented Gabriele Münter.
 And, of course, you also find the likes of Schiele and Kokoschka in the museum’s permanent Vienna 1900 exhibition.

 How to get there

 Follow the travel tips on the Leopold Museum main page.
-You should see the Oppenheimer exhibition on Level -1.
+You should see the Oppenheimer exhibition on Level -1 (one floor below the entrance).

 Address: MuseumsQuartier, Museumsplatz 1, 1070 Vienna